top of page

 Classes

-2026-2027 REGISTRATION STARTING SOON!
+2026-2027 REGISTRATION IS OPEN!

 2026-2027

-• Village classes meet on Wednesdays
+Village classes meet on Wednesdays

-• scroll down for description, teacher, student materials, & cost
+Scroll down for description, teacher, student materials, & cost

-• access on laptop or desktop for easier viewing
+Access on laptop or desktop for easier viewing

-• classes are subject to change and contingent on meeting minimum registration
+Classes are subject to change and contingent on meeting minimum registration

 CREATIVE ACTIVITIES INCLUDED IN YOUR MEMBERSHIP!